Quantum Linear Gravity in de Sitter Universe On Gupta-Bleuler vacuum state: Krein space quantization

 The $y_{Llm}(\Omega)$'s are the hyper-spherical harmonics.
 As proved by Allen \cite{al}, the covariant canonical quantization procedure with positive norm states fails in this case.
-The Allen's result can be reformulated in the following way: the Hilbert space generated by the positive modes, including the zero mode ($\phi_{000}$), is not de Sitter invariant,
+The Hilbert space generated by the positive modes, including the zero mode ($\phi_{000}$), is not de Sitter invariant \cite{al},